Raffy23/boinc-webmanager/README.md

 # How many concurrent Requests are send to the Core Client
 boinc.connection-pool: 1

+# Set the Text Encoding of the Core Client
+boinc.encoding: "iso-8859-1"

 # Settings about the Boinc hosts
 boinc.hosts {
   "PC1": {address: "localhost", port: ${boinc-default-port}, password: "password" }